sqmasep/guidelines/README.md

 export {};
 ```

 Now that you see why validation is important and how to use it in a lot of places, [i'll talk about `Valibot`](https://valibot.dev/).
 This zod alternative is based on imports, thus it is way lighter.
 Zod returns objects with methods that you can't treeshake, and the goal of a SSR-based framework like NextJS is to reduce client-side javascript on hydration thanks to RSCs.
 Valibot is a very interesting library in this case, most of the time for client-side validation (dynamic URL search params & forms for example) you don't need extra complicated features that zod offers, you just need to validate basic shapes, usually.
 And Valibot is perfect for that.
 Plus, react-hook-form gives us a resolver for Valibot, which makes it even better.
 Note: you can still use zod in the server side because the server has already downloaded zod and doesn't need to anymore.
+Note that having Valibot and Zod in the same project will not allow you to share a schema between your frontend and backend, because Valibot is not a zod extension.
+You can still use zod in the backend and Valibot in the frontend, but you will have to write two different schemas.
+This is not a big deal, but it's still a thing to consider.

 - [When to use Zod?
 Don't use compile-time-only checking!](https://www.youtube.com/watch?v=AeQ3f4zmSMs)
 - [Valibot documentation](https://valibot.dev/)